Devil In A Blue Dress | 1995

 Deciding to go right to the top, Easy calls on opposing candidate Todd Carter (Terry Kinney) at his grandiose mansion.
 Over in Pasadena, you might recognise Mayfield Senior School, 500 Bellefontaine Street, as the home of John Hammond (Richard Attenborough) in The Lost World: Jurassic Park, or from the Steve Martin noir-pastiche Dead Men Don’t Wear Plaid and the Eddie Murphy remake of The Nutty Professor.

 Trying to smoke out gangster Frank Green, Easy asks around for him at jazz club Club Fais Do Do, 5257 West Adams Boulevard, not too far west from the Jefferson Park house location.
-The club-entertainment also became the theatre in which Mia (Emma Stone) stages her one-woman show, So Long Boulder City, in Damien Chazelle's La La Land.
+The club-entertainment centre also became the theatre in which Mia (Emma Stone) stages her one-woman show, So Long Boulder City, in Damien Chazelle's La La Land.

 In the Forties, LA’s Compton district, now the very definition of urban inner city, was pretty much a rural environment.
 When Easy visits Coretta’s boyfriend in ‘South Central’, the town of Piru, about 40 miles to the north of LA, stands in.
 Another screen regular, Piru is coincidentally also seen in the 1954 A Star Is Born, as well as in Steven Spielberg’s 2005 take on War Of The Worlds.